pinapelz/pinapelz.github.io/src/content/blog/patchwork-posts/patchwork-archive-4.md

 pubDate: 'Jul 25 2023'
 heroImage: 'https://files.pinapelz.com/pso2ngs-2232-collab.png'
 ---
+*Updated Feb 6 2024 - Added URL to new Patchwork Archive url*

 The content is stored and hosted, the workers are running.
 The last pieces of the puzzle involve setting up a workflow to make adding new content as easy as possible, and a web UI to make it easy to browse content.

 ## Workflow